Portee: Deacon

 The AEC Mk I Gun Carrier "Deacon" introduced in 1942 in the Desert War was a more sophisticated successor to the portée.
 The 6-pounder gun was mounted within a three-sided and roofed armoured shield on a turntable on the back of an armoured AEC Matador chassis.
 The limited traverse of the gun was mitigated by the Matador driver turning the vehicle.
 A battery of Deacons were issued per anti-tank regiment as a mobile reserve but by the end of the North African Campaign in May 1943 were obsolete and were replaced by US M10 tank destroyers before operations began in Europe.

 Operational history

-Sidi Rezegh

-On 21 November 1941 at Sidi Rezegh in Libya, during Operation Crusader, J Battery, 3rd Regiment Royal Horse Artillery with its 2-pounders resisted a German counter-attack by Panzer IV tanks.
-The engagement has been cited by modern historians as an epic example of leadership and courage under fire.
-Second Lieutenant George Ward Gunn fought with his (A) troop until it had only one gun left in action.
-The battery commander Major Bernard Pinney MC ordered Ward Gunn to remove the dead crew on a serviceable gun and get it back into action.
-In a short space of time the gun caught fire so Pinney, exposed to enemy fire, got up to put out the fire.
-Firing around fifty rounds, Ward Gunn destroyed two German tanks while the portée was burning.
-When Ward Gunn was killed, Pinney pushed his body out of the way to continue single-handed until it was eventually put out of action by direct fire.
-Pinney was killed by a stray shell the following day.
-Both men were recommended for the Victoria Cross and Ward Gunn received the award (posthumous).

 105th Anti-tank Regiment RA

 Changes of equipment from 1941 to 1944.